AU STAT 427/627 Statistical Machine Learning

 - The tidyverse Style Guide by Hadley Wickham

-- Help files and vignettes for multiple packages used in the courses
+- Help files and vignettes for multiple packages used in the course available via RStudio Help.

 3 Computing Environment

-- In class we will interface with R through the free version of the RStudio Desktop Integrated Development Environment (IDE).
+- In class we will interface with R through the free version of the RStudio Desktop Integrated Development Environment (IDE), minimum version 2023.06.1.

-- You can use whatever language or system you choose to complete assignments but the output must be submitted to Canvas in HTML or PDF format and written inn a literate programming style, in a clear, concise manner with minimal errors.
+- You can use whatever language or system you choose to complete assignments but the output must be submitted to Canvas in HTML or PDF format and written in a literate programming style, in a clear, concise manner with minimal errors.
+Your submissions must include code files which are reproducible. i.e., work on someone else’s computer, e.g., with relative paths to data or figures etc..

-- You will need access to reliable internet capable of supporting Zoom video sessions for Office Hours and potentially for Class.
+- You will need reliable internet access to support Zoom video sessions for Office Hours.

 4 General Schedule of Topics

-The following is a general sequence of topics but they will blend over class periods.
+The following is the general sequence of topics but they may blend over class periods.

 5 Overall Structure